JuliaLang/julia/doc/devdocs/ast.rst

     4  - assigned by an inner function
     8  - const (currently unused for local variables) 16 - statically assigned once
-    32 - might be used before assigned. this flag is only valid after type inference.
+    32 - might be used before assigned.
+This flag is only valid after type inference.

   args[2][2] - An array of varinfo triples for each outer variable this function captures.